-Concealed underneath the lit-up stone arches of a 130-foot-high railroad viaduct, in the Black Forest, you’ll see one of Germany’s most one of a kind Christmas markets.
+Concealed underneath the lit-up stone arches of a 130-foot-high railroad via a duct in the Black Forest, you’ll see one of Germany’s most one-of-a-kind Christmas markets.

-The impossible to miss reasonable stands apart for its sensational setting in a cold snow full valley encompassed by soak forested mountains and comprises of 40 wooden stalls selling conventional handcrafted ornaments and scrumptious nourishment, with live piano music and spellbinding light shows.
+The impossible-to-miss reasonable stands apart for its sensational setting in a cold snow full valley encompassed by soaked forested mountains and comprises 40 wooden stalls selling conventional handcrafted ornaments and scrumptious nourishment, with live piano music and spellbinding light shows.

 The Ravenna Gorge Christmas Market is about an hour via vehicle from Freiburg.
 Free transport takes guests from Hinterzarten and Himmelreich stations to and back.

 Held in the glorious half-timbered environment, Esslingen Medieval Christmas Market takes guests on a voyage back in time with performers, fire-eaters, stilt walkers, and vendors wearing traditional and historical costumes.